JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/projection.md

 If you write the data to `Paraview`, it is internally converted to a Paraview structure (which involves `x,y,z` Cartesian Earth-Centered-Earth-Fixed (ECEF) coordinates using the `wgs84` ellipsoid).

 Yet, if you do geodynamic calculations the chances are that the geodynamic code does not operate in spherical coordinates, but rather use cartesian ones.
-In that case you should transfer your data to the `CartData` structure, which requires you to specify a `ProjectionPoint` that is a point on the map that will later have the coordinates `(0,0)` in the `CartData` structure.
+In that case you should transfer your data to the `CartData` structure, which requires you to specify a `projectionPoint` that is a point on the map that will later have the coordinates `(0,0)` in the `CartData` structure.

 #### 1. Converting